« Foundry Home Page

 Karen Bustillo obtained her Ph.D in Materials Science and Engineering from the University of California, Berkeley.
 Her doctoral work focused on the optical properties of semiconductor nanoparticles.
 Her M.S. degree research involved using solid state NMR to study bonding configurations in amorphous carbon.
-Karen has expertise in Raman, photoluminescence, FTIR, and UV-Vis spectroscopies, as well as a variety of conventional semiconductor processes.
+In addition to transmission electron microscopy, Karen has expertise in Raman, photoluminescence, FTIR, and UVVis spectroscopies, as well as a variety of conventional semiconductor processes.

-Karen is the staff member overseeing the FEI TitanX and Zeiss Libra microscopes, and she can assist with the JEOL 3010 and FEI Tecnai microscopes.
+Karen is the staff member overseeing the FEI TitanX and Zeiss Libra microscopes, and she can assist with the JEOL 3010, FEI Tecnai, and TEAM I microscopes.
 In addition to conventional TEM methods, she is available to train users in the following techniques:

-In-situ experiments including variable temperature, mechanical testing, Protochips platform (heating and biasing), and liquid cell
+- Insitu experiments including cryo, heating, mechanical testing, Protochips platform (heating and biasing), and liquid cell

 - EDS and EDS tomography